wkolowski/Type-Theory-Wishlist/README.md

 }}
 ```

 We don't need to bind doc comments to variables.
-We can create them anonymously by placing them just before the definition to which theey pertain.
+We can create them anonymously by placing them just before the definition to which they belong.
 The code below results in two new definitions, `five : Nat` and `five.doc : Doc`.

 ```
 {{Five is a very important number.
 Trust me, I'm a mathematician.}}